tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 Sorry for frequent update.

 * **Bug fix:** Fixed the issue of race condition at activation.
-This fix is related to the urgent security update at 2.2.2.1 which was not actually the security issue but a bug.
+This fix is related to the urgent security update at **2.2.2.1 which was not actually the security issue but a bug**.
   See [this thread](https://wordpress.org/support/topic/white-list-hack "white list hack") about little more details.
 * **Improvement:** Improved the compatibility with Jetpack.